-Yes No Are you satisfied with the reason you are having a colonoscopy?
-Do you understand what will happen during the colonoscopy?
-Do you understand the alternatives to a colonoscopy?
-Do you understand the risks of a colonoscopy?
-5. Do you understand the possible reaction to the anaesthetic?
-6. Have you arranged a responsible adult to drive you home and stay with you for 12 hours after the procedure?
-Do you acknowledge there is a risk of bleeding for up to 28 days after polyp removal , therefore you have been advised not to take travel overseas or to remote regions?

-If you have answered NO to any of these questions, you will require further information from your referring Doctor or a consultation with one of our Gastroenterologists prior to your procedure and you may need to reschedule your appointment.

-I, have read and acknowledged this consent and colonoscopy information booklet.

-I have read and acknowledge that I have been given information and understand:

-- 1. the reason for my colonoscopy;

-- 2. what is involved with the preparation for colonoscopy;

-- 3. what is involved during colonoscopy;

-- 4. the type of therapies performed, including polypectomy and other procedures that may be required;

-- 5. what to expect following a colonoscopy;

-- 6. the risks of colonoscopy;

-- 7. the alternatives to colonoscopy;

-- 8. the possible reactions to the anaesthetic;

-- 9. the need for a responsible adult to drive me home and stay with me for 12 hours after my procedure.
+Yes No Are you satisfied with the reason you are Do you understand what will happen duri Do you understand the alternatives to a second Do you understand the risks of a colonos Do you understand the possible reaction Have you arranged a responsible adult to and stay with you for 12 hours after the Do you acknowledge there is a risk of ble for up to 28 days after polyp removal, there advised not to take travel overseas or to rer ing the colonoscopy? colonoscopy? copy? to the anaesthetic? o drive you home procedure? eeding efore you have been If you have answered NO to any of these questions , you will require further information from your referring Doctor or a consultation with one of our Gastroenterologists prior to your procedure and you may need to reschedule your appointment.
+I(First Name) (Surname have read and acknowle colonoscopy information consent and I have read and acknowledge that I have been given information and understand: 1. the reason for my colonoscopy; 2. what is involved with the preparation for colonoscopy; 3. what is involved during colonoscopy; 4. the type of therapies performed, including polypectomy and other procedures that may be required; 5. what to expect following a colonoscopy; 6. the risks of colonoscopy; 7. the alternatives to colonoscopy; 8. the possible reactions to the anaesthetic; 9. the need for a responsible adult to drive me home and stay with me for 12 hours after my procedure.
 Because of the risk of cancer it is recommended that all polyps found at the time of colonoscopy be removed.
 However, it will not be possible to discuss the removal with you at the time of the examination, as you will be sedated.
 Therefore, if you agree to have any polyps removed which have been found during the procedure, please sign the consent form.
 If you have any queries or reservations about this please inform the Gastroenterologist.
 In the unlikely event of haemorrhage occurring, a blood transfusion may be necessary.
 Please be sure to inform us if you have any severe pain, black tar stools or persistent bleeding in the days or hours after the colonoscopy.
 I ACKNOWLEDGE THE NATURE OF THIS PROCEDURE HAS BEEN FULLY EXPLAINED AND I REQUEST THAT THE COLONOSCOPY AND POSSIBLE POLYPECTOMY BE CARRIED OUT AND SEDATION BE ADMINISTERED.
-I ALSO AGREE TO ANY FURTHER THERAPIES THAT NEED TO BE PERFORMED DURING THE COLONOSCOPY, AS OUTLINED IN THIS COLONOSCOPY BOOKLET.
-I UNDERSTAND THE COSTS INVOLVED IN HAVING THE PROCEDURE PERFORMED AND AGREE TO BE RESPONSIBLE FOR THE COSTS.

-I agree to recover in the surgery following my procedure until I am fit for discharge.
+I ALSO AGREE TO ANY FURTHER THERAPIES THAT NEED TO BE PERFORMED DURING THE PROCEDURE PERFORMED AND AGREE I agree to recover in the surgery following my procedure until I am fit for discharge.
 I understand a responsible adult must accompany me home and remain with me for 12 hours after the procedure.
 I understand that I cannot use public transport or a taxi to get home without an adult companion.
-I understand I cannot drive a vehicle, operate machinery or place myself in any situation where sedation could be hazardous for the next 24 hours.
+I understand I cannot drive a vehicle, operate machinery or place myself in any situation where sedation could be hazardous for the next 12 hours.
+Date: Patient's Signature Gastroenterologist's Signature DR: Gastroenterologist's Name

-Patient's Signa ture

-Date:....

-.....
-DR:.....

-Adhere Patient Identification Label